-BAC is the realization of a long-held vision by artistic director Mikhail Baryshnikov, who sought to build an arts center in New York City that would serve as a gathering place for artists from all disciplines.
+BAC is the realization of a long-held vision by Founder and Artistic Director Mikhail Baryshnikov to build an arts center in New York City that serves as a gathering place for artists from all disciplines.
 BAC’s opening in 2005 heralded the launch of this mission, establishing a thriving creative space for artists from around the world.
-Located in the Hudson Yards neighborhood of Manhattan, BAC comprises a total of 20,000 square feet, including the 238-seat Jerome Robbins Theater, which opened in 2010; the Howard Gilman Performance Space, a black box performance space seating 136 people; four column-free studios; and office space.
-BAC serves approximately 500 artists and more than 22,000 audience members annually through presentations and artist residencies.
+Located in the Hudson Yards neighborhood of Manhattan, BAC comprises a total of 20,000 square feet, including the 238-seat Jerome Robbins Theater, the Howard Gilman Performance Space, and four column-free studios.
+BAC serves approximately 700 artists and up to 22,000 audience members annually through presentations and artist residencies.

-BAC Presents is a series of innovative performances by local and international dance, music, theater, and multi-media artists.
-BAC's spring season runs January through June, and the fall season runs September through December, with performances held in the Jerome Robbins Theater and Howard Gilman Performance Space.
+BAC Presents is a series of innovative performances by local and international dance, theater, music, and multimedia artists.
+BAC's spring season runs January through June, and the fall season runs September through December, with performances held in the Jerome Robbins Theater, Howard Gilman Performance Space, and the studios.
 BAC is dedicated to building audiences for the arts by presenting contemporary work at affordable ticket prices.

 Through its rental program, BAC serves as an important resource for the artistic community by helping to meet the need for affordable rehearsal space in New York City.
-BAC offers subsidized rehearsal rentals to nonprofit dance companies starting at $10 per hour, made possible by grants from the New York State Council on the Arts and The Andrew W. Mellon Foundation.
-BAC also provides reduced rate rentals to nonprofit dance, music, theater, and multimedia artists and companies.
+BAC offers subsidized rehearsal rentals to nonprofit dance companies starting at $10 per hour through New York State Council on the Arts and Dance/NYC's New York City Dance Rehearsal Space Subsidy Program, made possible by The Andrew W. Mellon Foundation.
+BAC also provides reduced rate rentals to nonprofit dance, theater, music, and multimedia artists and companies.

 Photos: Maria Baranova, Richard Beenen, Stephanie Berger, Anna Lee Campbell